haallen/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is also contained in Step 1 of the IPython notebook.
+The code for this step is also contained in Step 1 of the notebook.

 Here is an exploratory visualization of the data set.
 It is a 5 images selected at random from the training set and plotted in color.
 The title of each image corresponds to its label.